lbe19/qgis-udp-nav/README.md

 Developed using Github Copilot by a non-programmer - use at your own risk.

 Currently the plugin supports standard NMEA 0183 and Kongsberg HiPAP sentences.
-The plugin only targets UDP data streams, as QGIS natively supports receiving GPS signals via serial, and most survey vessels will offer a UDP stream over a physical serial cable for HiPAP signals anyway.
+The plugin only targets UDP data streams, as QGIS natively supports receiving GPS signals via serial, and you will most likely be using a UDP stream over a physical serial cable for HiPAP signals anyway.

 The plugin includes split vessel/vehicle routing, keep-center map tracking, live telemetry cards (work in progress, might be annoying to use), track recording (x/y and x/y/z, with averaged-out smoothing for a more relevant track distance), and persistent saved-track export with operator metadata.